-hid_tfile_id H5AC_cache_config_t config_ptr IN: Identifier of the target file IN: Pointer to the instance of H5AC_cache_config_t containing the desired configuration.
-The fields of this structure are discussed below: Conversion and in a setion discussed below.
-General configuration section: int version IN: Integer field indicating the the version of the H5AC_cache_config_t in use.
-This field should be set to H5AC_CURR_CACHE_CONFIG_VERSION (defined in H5ACpublic.h). hbool_t rpt_fcn_enabled IN: Boolean flag indicating whether the adaptive cache resize report function is enabled.
+infecters. hid_t file_id IN: Identifier of the target file H5AC_cache_config_t config_ptr IN: Pointer to the instance of H5AC_cache_config_t containing the desired configuration.
+The fields of this structure are discussed below: General configuration section: int version IN: Integer field indicating the the version of the H5AC_cache_config_t in use.
+This field should be set to H5ACCURR_CACHE_CONFIG_VERSION (defined in H5ACpublic.h). hbool_t rpt_fcn_enabled IN: Boolean flag indicating whether the adaptive cache resize report function is enabled.
 This field should almost always be set to FALSE.
 Since resize algorithm activity is reported via stdout, it MUST be set to FALSE on Windows machines.
 The report function is not supported code, and can be expected to change between versions of the library.
 Use it at your own risk. hbool_t open_trace_File IN: Boolean field indicating whether the trace_file_name field should be used to open a trace file for the cache.
 The trace file is a debuging feature that allows the capture of top level metadata cache requests for purposes of debugging and/or optimization.
 This field should normally be set to FALSE, as trace file collection imposes considerable overhead.